github/docs/content/admin/monitoring-managing-and-updating-your-instance/configuring-high-availability/monitoring-a-high-availability-configuration.md

 ## Monitoring replication using the {% data variables.product.prodname_cli %}

 You can monitor replication status on your instance using the `gh es` extension for {% data variables.product.prodname_cli %}.
-For more information, see the [GH ES CLI usage documentation](https://github.com/github/gh-es/blob/main/USAGE.md#gh-es-replication-status)" and "[AUTOTITLE](/admin/administering-your-instance/administering-your-instance-from-the-command-line/administering-your-instance-using-the-github-cli)".
+For more information, see the "[GH ES CLI usage documentation](https://github.com/github/gh-es/blob/main/USAGE.md#gh-es-replication-status)" and "[AUTOTITLE](/admin/administering-your-instance/administering-your-instance-from-the-command-line/administering-your-instance-using-the-github-cli)".

 {% endif %}